 - What do you consider an acceptable noise level?
 Is this expectation appropriate for the age of the children you teach?

 - Do you teach in a full or half-day program?

-We have 3 center times in our full-day program, literacy centers, math centers, and developmental centers.
+We have 3 center times in our full-day Pre-K program (4 year olds), literacy centers, math centers, and developmental centers.
 The information on this page pertains to developmental centers (aka free or play centers).If you would like information on literacy or math centers click on the following links:

 I have the following “developmental centers in my classroom, some of them can also be used for literacy or math centers:

 (Click on any of the centers listed below to see pictures and info about what is included in each center)

 - Sensory Table

 - Puzzles and Games

 - Pocket Charts/Charts

 My center management technique involves dividing the centers into groups of 4 or 5 and then grouping the children into groups of 4 or 5 as well.
 This method works best for me since I have 22 children and limited assistance.
 When grouping centers you need to take into consideration their physical location in your classroom.
 Try to group the centers that are near each other so the children assigned to those centers are not moving from one end of the classroom to the other to reach their centers.
 The starred centers are “must do’s” – children must go there first before any other centers.
 Here is how I currently have my centers grouped: